 After The First Month:

 - Check the drive chain to make sure that it is not loose.
 Tighten if necessary.
 (Pg.
-17). - Check the coils on the angle adjuster cables.
-Tighten the slack that will develop.
-(Pg.
-30). - Check and tighten holds if necessary.
+17). - Check and tighten holds if necessary.
 They may loosen more readily as the panels adjust to your gym.

 Every 6 Months: